Music & Theatre (MTF)

 MTF 261 Theatre Performance Practicum (3 credits)

 Rehearsal and performance of a campus theatre production (produced by SJU Theatre Company and directed by a faculty director) with the student in the role of actor or stage manager.
 Comprehensive study of both the rehearsal and performance processes.
 In order to register for the course, the production must be the third campus production in which the student has served as cast member or stage manager.
 Departmental approval is required in order for the student to register for the course.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Undergraduate
+Attributes: GEP: Art/Literature, Undergraduate

 MTF 262 Theatre Production Practicum (3 credits)

 A practical application of theatre production studies where the student works as a stage manager or run crew chief on a production produced by the Department of Music, Theatre & Film under the guidance of a faculty Director.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 Attributes: Undergraduate